ontoligent/2019-bootcamp/R/README.md

 Once you have a project set up, when you want to read in dataset _whatever.txt_, you will be able to easily specify the path pointing to _whatever.txt_ rather than having to specify a full path.
 This is critical for reproducibility, and we'll talk about that more later.

 To get things arranged for later, please download the dataset we are going to use.
-Right click --> Save link as to download the file to your computer.
+Click the link below to download the file to your computer.

 [gapminder data set](data/gapminder.csv)